askmeegs/askmeegs/README.md

 ### Hi!
-I'm Megan O'Keefe.
+I'm Megan.

-🌈 My pronouns are she/her.

 ☁️ I'm a Developer Programs Engineer at Google Cloud.

-🏗 I work on infrastructure (Kubernetes, mostly) and my job is to help make developers' lives easier and happier.
+🏗 My job is to help developers build on top of Kubernetes using building blocks like declarative config and service mesh.